 Our family law attorneys in Scottsdale have years of experience assisting clients with the creation of prenuptial agreements.
 We understand how Arizona law may apply to your situation, and we strive to draft a document that makes sense to you and meets your needs, both now and in the future.
 At Rader, Sheldon & Stoutner, PLLC, our focus is on making sure the documents we draft are enforceable, because rushed agreements may not be binding.
 A prenuptial agreement is not effective if it fails to protect your interests in the future.
 We encourage our clients to talk with us as soon as possible prior to their wedding, so the parties signing the document have time to fully review and consider it, making negotiations more likely to go smoothly.

 When a married couple faces a life event that could affect their future, a postnuptial agreement may be a good idea.
 At our law firm, we help couples in Scottsdale, Paradise Valley, and the greater Phoenix area create postnuptial agreements that plan for dispositions of property in the event the marriage ends in divorce or death.
-Our family lawyers know that these documents are generally a good idea because they allow couples to decide what will happen with their assets and finances instead of relying on the defaults put in place by Arizona law.
+Our Phoenix family law attorneys know that these documents are generally a good idea because they allow couples to decide what will happen with their assets and finances instead of relying on the defaults put in place by Arizona law.

 We are available to contact online, or call us at (480) 719-2831.
 Hablamos español.